The preferred account title is (Name of Beneficiary) by (Name of Representative Payee)

 child.
 The age of the “child” is not material.
 For additional information, see “Exception”

 NOTE: The above titling exception does not apply to savings accounts.
-We allow the payee to deposit benefits for one or more beneficiaries to his or her
+We allow the payee to deposit benefits for one or more beneficiaries to their checking

-checking account, if all of the exception criteria described above is met.
-However,
+account, if all of the exception criteria described above is met.
+However, the same

-the same payee cannot deposit the benefits for one or more beneficiaries to his or
+payee cannot deposit the benefits for one or more beneficiaries to their own savings